 1. A Dog Said… Animal Prosthetics by spoontacular

 Do you also want to perform surgery on your pets and animals?
 With this mod, now you can.
 It’s also perfect for training and improving the medical skills of your pawns.
 Get the mod here.

 2. Allow Tool by UnlimitedHugs

 This mod makes managing the numerous items in this game much more manageable.
 Say goodbye to multiple clicking an item and ordering your pawns what to do with it.
 With this mod, you set the order once, and your pawns automatically execute your orders when the occasion arises.
 This mod will save you a lot of time micromanaging items.
 Get the mod here.

 3. Almost there! by roolo

-Did you ever get into a situation where your caravan is just hours away from their destination?
+Did you ever get into a situation where your caravan is just hours away from its destination?
 Yet, they don’t want to continue traveling?
 This mod resolves this issue.
-You can push your pawns to travel just a little bit further so they reach their final destination.
+You can push your pawns to travel just a little bit further, so they reach their final destination.
 You can also force rest or never let your pawns in the caravan rest.
 Mod here.

 4. Alpha Animals by Sarg Bjornson

 This mod adds 100+ new, vanilla-friendly creatures to the diverse biomes of Rimworld.
-The new creatures ad some new mechanics into the game, and the mechanics can either be simple or more complex.
-For example, some creatures are walking tanks, living resource farms or indestructible plant monsters, and so on.
+The new creatures ad some new mechanics to the game, and the mechanics can either be simple or more complex.
+For example, some creatures are walking tanks, living resource farms, indestructible plant monsters, etc.